National 4-H Conference Washington, D.C. April 11-16, 2015

 - Lunch on Capitol Hill Day.

-Upon returning from National Conference, each member of the 2014 National Conference Team will complete a service project by June 2015.
+Upon returning from National Conference, each member of the National Conference Team will complete a service project by June the following year.
 Service Projects will be a part of Oklahoma’s back home plan and may be either a group or individual program depending upon the strengths and ideas of the youth-adult team that participates.

 The service project is the delegate’s opportunity to demonstrate their leadership skills and develop a program that initiates community change.